ai4he/Hardware_Application/Hardware_Development/README.md

 # Hardware_Development

-* In this folder files include how (RK3588)device capture videio and audio from your computer.Before run this files,please do the following
+* In this folder files include how (RK3588)device capture video and audio from your computer.Before run these files,please do the following

+  * Using a HDMI cable,Connect device(RK3588) HDMI input to you computer HDMI port.

+  * Using another HDMI cable,Connect device(3588) HDMI output to Desktop monitor HDMI input.

+  * Swith on the device(RK 3588)

-* 1. install python latest version in your operating system.
+  * Install python 3 version to device(RK 3588)

-* 2. Download videoaudio.py file.
+  * Download videoaudio.py file from this folder.

-- 3. connect your machine to the hardware(ITX-3588J) as a input HDMI.

-- 4. connect monitor to the hardware(ITX-3588J) as a output HDMI.

-- 5. Run the videoaudio.py
+  *